 Overview of museums including history, functions, and philosophy.
 Collection and curatorial practices.
 Funding and governance issues.
 Hands-on object research and exhibit development.
 Required field trip.

 Iowa State students are invited to use the University Museums gallery spaces for group and club meetings.
 Depending on the current exhibition, the Brunnier Art Museum and Christian Petersen Art Museum can accommodate up to 100 students, and The Farm House Museum can accommodate up to 25 students.
 Chairs can also be requested for use during these meetings.
 Two weeks notice is preferred to schedule space in the museums.
-For more information or to reserve museum space, please contact Dave Faux at 515-294-3342 or email@example.com.
+For more information or to reserve museum space, please contact Lilah Anderson at 515-294-3342 or email@example.com.